 Data Privacy and Security: With AI systems processing vast amounts of personal health information, the imperative for stringent data privacy and security measures cannot be overstated.
 Safeguarding sensitive patient data against misuse and cyber threats is paramount to maintaining trust and integrity in healthcare AI applications.

 Physician Acceptance and Regulatory Compliance: For AI in healthcare to reach its full potential, winning the trust of medical practitioners and ensuring adherence to federal and international regulations is critical.
-Transparency in AI decision-making processes and aligning AI applications with current medical standards and practices will be key in achieving widespread acceptance among healthcare professionals.
+Transparency in AI decision-making processes and aligning AI applications with current medical standards and practices will be key to achieving widespread acceptance among healthcare professionals.

-Strategies to Address These Challenges
+Strategies to Address these Challenges

 To address challenges in AI adoption, several strategies can be employed to facilitate a smoother and more effective integration of AI technologies into various industries and business processes.
 Here are some of the main strategies: